 Cindy Cohn is the Executive Director of the Electronic Frontier Foundation.
 From 2000-2015 she served as EFF’s Legal Director as well as its General Counsel.
 Ms. Cohn first became involved with EFF in 1993, when EFF asked her to serve as the outside lead attorney in Bernstein v.
 Dept. of Justice, the successful First Amendment challenge to the U.S. export restrictions on cryptography.

+In 2018, Forbes included Ms. Cohn as one of America's Top 50 Women in Tech.
 The National Law Journal named Ms. Cohn one of 100 most influential lawyers in America in 2013, noting: "[I]f Big Brother is watching, he better look out for Cindy Cohn."
 She was also named in 2006 for "rushing to the barricades wherever freedom and civil liberties are at stake online."
 In 2007 the National Law Journal named her one of the 50 most influential women lawyers in America.
 In 2010 the Intellectual Property Section of the State Bar of California awarded her its Intellectual Property Vanguard Award and in 2012 the Northern California Chapter of the Society of Professional Journalists awarded her the James Madison Freedom of Information Award.

-Sophia Cope is a Staff Attorney on the Electronic Frontier Foundation's civil liberties team, working on a variety of free speech and privacy issues.
-She has been a civil liberties attorney for over a decade and has experience in both litigation and policy advocacy.
+Sophia Cope is a Senior Staff Attorney on the Electronic Frontier Foundation's civil liberties team, working on a variety of free speech and privacy issues.
+She has been a civil liberties attorney for 15 years and has experience in both litigation and policy advocacy.
 Her writing has appeared in the New York Times, Guardian, Slate, and Huffington Post.

 Prior to joining EFF, Sophia spent eight years in Washington, DC.
 She worked at the Newspaper Association of America (now, the News Media Alliance) on freedom of the press and digital media issues, with a focus on protecting journalists' confidential sources.
 She advocated for a federal shield law, a warrant-for-content requirement under the Electronic Communications Privacy Act, and improvements to the Freedom of Information Act.
 She also wrote a chapter for a book published by the American Bar Association entitled "Whistleblowers, Leaks and the Media: The First Amendment and National Security" and spoke out against NSA surveillance.